Hamiltonian Expressibility for Ansatz Selection in Variational Quantum Algorithms

-As in the previous case, the Pearson coefficient ranges from slightly to moderately negative.
-However, many of these values are affected by outliers, like the one shown in Figure~\ref{fig:HamExpr_vs_ar_MaxCut_4} for the 4-qubit case.

-Since this analysis involves fewer circuits, the Pearson values are less meaningful when examined without comparison with the Spearman and Kendall Tau coefficients.
-Examining these coefficients, we find that the contrast between problem classes with basis-state solutions and those with superposition-state solutions, previously evident in the Spearman and Kendall Tau coefficients, appears to diminish.
-Specifically, diagonal and basis-state problems now show Spearman and Kendall Tau values closer to $0$, while superposition-state problems, which had strongly negative coefficients in the 4-qubit case, now exhibit only moderately negative values.
-For example, the Heisenberg Superposition State and Ising classes, which previously had Spearman values around $-0.85$ and $-0.65$, now decrease to approximately $-0.55$ and $-0.3$, respectively.
+Firstly, we observe that the contrast between problem classes with basis state solutions and those with superposition state solutions, previously evident in the Spearman and Kendall Tau coefficients, appears to diminish.
+Specifically, diagonal and basis state problems now show Spearman values closer to $0$, while problems with superposition state solutions, which had strongly negative coefficients in the 4-qubit case, now exhibit mostly moderately negative values.
+For example, the Heisenberg Superposition State and Ising classes, which previously had Spearman values around $-0.85$ and $-0.45$, now decrease to approximately $-0.65$ and $-0.3$, respectively.
 An exception is the Random Non-Diagonal class, which retains correlation values similar to the 4-qubit case.
-Notably, the Pearson coefficient for this class remains slightly stronger but, as before, this result should be interpreted with caution.

-These results, which show a weakening of the relationship between high expressibility and good results in most superposition-state problem classes, lead us to hypothesize the emergence of barren plateaus (see Section~\ref{subsec:expressibility}), which are well-known to be associated with high expressibility and can severely hinder trainability.
+These results, which show a slight weakening of the relationship between high expressibility and good results in most superposition state problem classes, lead us to hypothesize the emergence of barren plateaus (see Section~\ref{subsec:expressibility}), which are well-known to be associated with high expressibility and can severely hinder trainability.

-Consequently, for problems where low-expressibility ansätze perform better (such as those with diagonal Hamiltonians or basis-state solutions), it is reasonable to expect low-expressive ansatz to remain the most useful, as the number of qubits increases.
-In contrast, for problems where high-expressibility circuits are beneficial (problems with non-diagonal Hamiltonians or superposition-state solutions), the ability of such ansätze of producing better results will likely diminish as the system size grows due to trainability issues induced by the possible presence of barren plateaus.
+Consequently, for problems where low-expressibility ansätze perform better (such as those with diagonal Hamiltonians or basis state solutions), it is reasonable to expect low-expressive ansätze to remain the most useful, as the number of qubits increases.
+In contrast, for problems where high-expressibility circuits are beneficial (problems with non-diagonal Hamiltonians or superposition state solutions), the ability of such ansätze to produce better results will likely diminish as the system size grows due to trainability issues induced by the possible presence of barren plateaus.